 What To Pack For Your Family Trip To Rocky Mountain National Park

 It’s good to remember that there are very few services available in Rocky Mountain Park.
+Unlike urban Colorado destinations like Garden of the Gods, you’ll need to plan out your trip a little further out.
 If you plan to go camping at Rocky Mountain National Park make sure to book early.
 You can also check out our tips for camping with kids for more advice on how to maximize your experience.

 Unless you are planning on leaving the park to eat in Estes Park, I suggest you bring in any food you might need.
 There is a grocery store in Estes Park that should have anything you need for a day in the park.
 Pack a decent cooler to keep your drinks cool, especially for those visiting Rocky Mountain National Park in the summer.
 This cooler is absolutely awesome for keeping this cool even after a long day in a hot car.
 You should also bring water bottles.
 A filtered water bottle will allow you to refill from any stream and still get cool, clean water.
 You can check out my guide to the best filtered water bottles here.